rabaixo/cashRegister/README.md

 the elements are scanned one by one

-for more information about the execute command:
+for more information about the execute command, launch:

 ```bash
     scan_clothes -h